dikortis/LetsTalkETC/Episodes/Episode_12.md

 **Christian Seberino:**
 okay all right now if I may
-it's okay with you guys I'd like to move on to so I think people now have an idea that what what these altcoins could not do is use your technology to to write
+it's with you guys I'd like to move on to so I think people now have an idea that what what these altcoins could not do is use your technology to to write